 No summer self care routine is complete without a rewarding, sweaty workout.
-If you typically workout indoors, such as in a gym or at your own home, try taking your workout outdoors this summer for even more mental health benefits.
+If you typically workout indoors, such as in a gym or at your own home, try taking your workout outdoors this summer to unplug from technology for a bit and reap even more mental health benefits.
 Research shows that walking, running, cycling, or doing other forms of exercise outside in nature is one of the best ways to lift your mood and energy.

 To push yourself a bit further than you normally do, add some intervals to your summer workout.
 Try doing a combination of walking and running around your neighborhood, cycling up hills and then on flatter surfaces, or doing a full body circuit workout in your own backyard.

 If you live near a body of water, adding a couple swimming workouts to your weekly routine is another great idea.
 Swimming can be a challenging workout, yet it's low-impact and a great option for just about everybody, including those with injuries.

 You've heard it before: wear sunscreen!
 If you're not already slathering on SPF each morning, now is the time to get into the habit.